 WAPHA, Curtin University and the Health Consumers Council (HCC) commenced the second part of the Naïve Inquiry in 2017, focusing on the experiences and views of health consumers with multiple chronic health conditions residing in the Perth metropolitan area and two regional areas.
 6 focus groups were conducted, with 46 participants sharing their perspectives with the researchers and each other.

-The themes and summary report of the research will be presented at an open forum on Friday 1 December 2017 – Chronic Health Condition Management in Primary Care: GP and consumer perspectives.
-Contact Kate Bullow at Health Consumers Council (WA) to reserve your place: firstname.lastname@example.org
+The themes and summary report of the research were presented at an open forum on Friday 1 December 2017 – Chronic Health Condition Management in Primary Care: GP and consumer perspectives.

-To guide engagement with stakeholders WAPHA and the WA PHNs have adopted the Australian Department of Health’s Stakeholder Engagement Principles (DoH Stakeholder Engagement Framework 2005).
+To guide engagement with stakeholders WAPHA has adopted the Australian Department of Health’s Stakeholder Engagement Principles (DoH Stakeholder Engagement Framework 2005).

 These, together with the International Association of Public Participation Core Values, underpin WAPHA and the WA PHNs Engagement Framework.